sri-arjuna/tui/docs/README-new.md

 defined by a theme changable per user preference.

-While this is accomplished with just 4 commands, the real benefit comes with all the other commands, which generally do what their name describes and are already using the wrapping  and alignment provided by SWARM.
+While this is accomplished with just 4 commands, the real benefit comes with all the other commands, which generally do what their name describes and are already using the wrapping  and alignment provided by tui.

 Beeing a modern console tool, it also takes advantage of beeing within a GUI enviornment.
-**swarm-status NUM ["STRING"]** will prodive ANSI chars for a nicer view instead of textual based information otherwise.
+**tui-status NUM ["STRING"]** will prodive ANSI chars for a nicer view instead of textual based information otherwise.
-Also, when invoking external commands with **swarm-{edit,filemgr,web}** it will use the per-user prefered application set in $SWARM\_FILE\_USER\_APPS according to wether the script is executed in a terminal window or a tty.
+Also, when invoking external commands with **tui-{edit,filemgr,web}** it will use the per-user prefered application set in $tui\_FILE\_USER\_APPS according to wether the script is executed in a terminal window or a tty.
 However, there is no mouse interaction, as the focus of its purpose is the console or a headless device, such as a server or Raspery Pi.

 2. Dependcies